forivall/tacoscript/doc/SPEC.md

 * [ ] Implement taco-generator to generate tacoscript (masascript) from babylon ASTs
   * [ ] Publish tacoscript generator and make demo site
 * [ ] Implement horchata, the tacoscript (including Phase 1 and 2 syntax) parser
+  * [ ] Replace use of pos & loc with tokenIndex, and then read pos & loc from token
+  * [ ] Implement a simpler & more performant version of lookahead compared to babylon's lookahead
+    * [ ] use lookahead'd tokens when the context doesn't change
 * [ ] Improve documentation
 * [ ] Implement each of the extended syntax as independent transforms
 * [ ] add whitespace and comment preservation to tacoscript-generator